secretstartups/handbook/blog/release-posts/index.html.md

 - Ordering release post items, both primary and secondary. (see more info [below](#feature-order))
 - [Coordinating Marketing efforts](#marketing-coordination) on release day

-#### Identify top three features and themes (18th of the previous month - 11th of the release month)
+#### Identify top features and themes (18th of the previous month - 11th of the release month)

-This section provides guidance on how to decide on top 3 features or themes and timelines:
+This section provides guidance on how to decide on top features or themes and timelines:

 **Use the handbook guidance below for messaging lead release post preparation and planning.
 This handbook section is your source of truth from the 18th of the previous month - 11th of the release month.**